-- Drink at least 6 to 10 cups a day.
+- Drink at least 6 to 10 cups (1.5 to 2.5 liters) a day.

-- Do NOT drink alcohol.
+- DO NOT drink alcohol.

 Get plenty of rest when you go home.
 If you have trouble sleeping at night, take naps during the day.

-Do NOT take cough medicine or cold medicine unless your doctor says it is okay.
+DO NOT take cough or cold medicines unless your doctor says it is OK.
 Coughing helps your body get rid of mucus from your lungs.

-Stay away from crowds.
-Ask visitors who have a cold to wear a mask.
+- Ask visitors who have a cold to wear a mask.

-Going Home with Oxygen
+Going Home With Oxygen

-Always have a back-up supply of oxygen in the home or with you when you go out.
+- Always have a back-up supply of oxygen at home or with you when you go out.

-Never smoke near an oxygen tank.
+- Never smoke near an oxygen tank.

 When to Call the Doctor